 The tools you use to apply the paint are just as important as the paint itself.
 For a smooth, streak-free finish, a combination of tools is your best bet.
 Use a high-quality nylon/polyester paintbrush for cutting in around edges, corners, and detailed areas where a roller can’t reach.
 For the large, flat surfaces of the cabinet doors and frames, a microfiber paint roller with a short nap is perfect.
 This duo helps you avoid visible brushstrokes and achieve that coveted factory-smooth look.
 A paint sprayer can also deliver an excellent finish, but it requires more prep and has a steeper learning curve.

-Essential Prep and Safety Supplies
+Your Prep and Safety Supply Checklist

 Proper preparation is the foundation of a successful paint job.
 Before you even think about opening a can of paint, you’ll need a few key supplies.
 Start with screwdrivers to remove all cabinet doors and hardware.
 For cleaning, grab a strong degreaser, some damp cloths, and a sponge.
 Kitchen cabinets accumulate a surprising amount of grease and grime, and this step is absolutely critical for paint adhesion.
 You’ll also need sandpaper to lightly scuff the surface, painter’s tape to protect your walls and countertops, and drop cloths to keep your floors clean.
 Don’t forget safety gear like gloves and a mask, especially when sanding or using strong cleaners.

-How to Prep Your Kitchen Cabinets
+How to Prep Cabinets for a Perfect Paint Job

 If you take away just one thing from this guide, let it be this: preparation is everything.
 The secret to a durable, factory-smooth finish isn’t in the final coat of paint, it’s in the meticulous work you do before you even open the can.
 Rushing this stage is the number one reason paint jobs fail, leading to chipping, peeling, and a finish that just doesn’t look right.
 Think of it as building the foundation for your new kitchen look.
 A strong foundation ensures your hard work will last for years, while a weak one will cause problems down the line.